-Throughout summer, crops NOT shops were invited, along with Know Your Roots, to attend and run workshops up and down the country at the Free Folk Festivals.
+The Free Folk Festivals, throughout the summer, put out invitations to crops NOT shops and the Vegan RBE, along with Know Your Roots, to attend and run workshops up and down the country at the Free Folk Festivals.

 We were also joined on a number of our workshops by the Woodland Woom and Green Elephant Kitchen.

 The Music and atmosphere was amazing all over the Country.
 Between workshops the crew were able to take time for amazing live bands, meditation, yoga, music workshops, talks, food prep, seeding and growing workshops, higher consciousness and how to achieve freedom to build the RBE Network in an age of deceit, oppression and control.

 crops NOT shops traveled from South to North to West , delivering work shops and engaging with like minded folk all over the country to start to put the foundations of a free food network in place, engaging with other growers and people interested in establishing grow sites for the Free Food RBE Network.

 It is a splinter from the RBE movement, the resource based economy.

 the unifying of communities who do not submit to or trust the intentions or motivations of Government, Industry and the oppressive minions they use to enforce will on the people.